Palestinian Civil Defence: Establishment

 The Oslo Accords envisioned an Emergency Services and Rescue branch (Al Difa'a Al Madani) as part of one sole security force named "The Palestinian Police".

 On 28 May 1998, then President Yasser Arafat issued "Civil Defence Law No. 3 of 1998", which brought into effect a draft law of the Palestinian Legislative Council.
 The organization came under the authority of the Interior Minister, under the direction of the Director-General of Civil Defence.
 Also a Higher Civil Defence Council, led by the Interior Minister, was established to formulate and implement the general policy of the Civil Defence.

 Tasks

 The Civil Defence is an emergency and rescue organization which takes action in cases of natural catastrophes and emergency, including fire, rescue, external military attacks and other risks.
 The Civil Defence's target response time to emergency calls is 12 minutes.

+The organization conducted search and rescue operations during the Gaza war.

 Organization

 The Civil Defence operates out of 46 fire stations spread across the West Bank and Jerusalem.
 The fire stations are distributed throughout the governorates as follows: